1880/20 Ah Jim, non-payment of School Tax

 *All transcriptions are provided by volunteers, and the accuracy of the transcriptions is not guaranteed.
 Please be sure to verify the information by viewing the image record, or visiting the BC Archives in person.

-each individually for their school tax. the answer he got was : too poor" "By the by" "work on the railroad" "no sabbe" He next tried to get the names of the Chinamen and I think he succeeded in getting one or two.
-I believe Shakespeare asked them the 2nd and 3td time for their names but they refused to give him any satisfactorily answer whatever.
-He then made out his [?] warrant for the seizure of the goods and chattels, handed it to the bailiff L B Lewis who then took charge.
-I did nor hear the chinamen protest against the goods being taken . neither did I hear them claim the said goods.
-I did not see the prisoner present when the above took place
+each individually for their school tax. the answer he got was "Too poor" "By & By" "work on the Railroad" "no Sabbe" He next tried to get the names of the Chinamen and I think he succeeded in getting one or two.
+I believe Shakespeare asked them the 2nd and 3rd time for their names but they refused to give him any satisfactorily answer whatever.
+He then made out his distress Warrant for the seizure of the goods and chattels, handed it to the Bailiff L B Lewis who then took charge.
+I did nor hear the chinamen protest against the goods being taken, neither did I hear him claim the said goods.
+I did not see the prisoner present when the above took place C.P.
+Bloomfield

 BC Archives GR-0419 BRITISH COLUMBIA.
 ATTORNEY GENERAL.
 Box 19 File 1880/20 Attorney General documents.